PerimeterX/aws-lambda-edge-template/README.md

 2. AWS CLI installed and configured.
 3. AWS S3 bucket to store the lambda zip files.

+*Note*: The following steps are for deploying the Human Security Enforcer to a new CloudFront distribution.
+The deployment includes the HumanEnforcer lambda and the HumanFirstParty lambda.
+The HumanActivities lambda is not included in the deployment, to add it, please follow the "How to add HumanActivitiesLambda" instructions at the end of this document, before deploying the CloudFormation stack.

 ### Steps:
 1. Store the lambda zip files in the S3 bucket using the following command:
     ```bash